finnss/noen-bot/README.md

 ### Usage

 This bot reacts whenever anyone says "@noen" or whatever you decide to name your bot.
 It responds by tagging a random user from your team, together with a randomly selected phrase from a predetermined list.
+Its' purpose is to resolve those pesky sitatuons where noone wants to do some task that has to be done!

 ### Setup
 ```bash